getsaf/shallow-render/README.md

 * [Release Notes](https://github.com/getsaf/shallow-render/wiki/Releases)

 ## The problem
 Testing in Angular is **HARD**.
-TestBed is powerful but it's use in component specs ends with lots of duplication.
+TestBed is powerful but its use in component specs ends with lots of duplication.

 Here's a standard TestBed spec for a component that uses a few other components, a directive and a pipe and handles click events:
 ```typescript